LiamJCates/Programming-Notes/C++/C++ STL.md

 By telling the compiler that you are using the namespace std, you don’t need to explicitly mention the namespace when using std::cout or std::endl.

+using namespace std;
+effect is that, when compiling, for any unrecognized name, the compiler will try prepending std:: to it to see if it exists in the std namespaces can have unintended effects

+it is recommended that if you are only using a small number of namespace members, such as cout for instance, instead use using std::cout;

+this will ensure that you only use what you need from a library and also document what you are using from a given library